winsonfzyang/RWorkshop/data/dataset1.md

-# The Aging Data Set
+# The Dementia Data Set

 This dataset is a simulated neuroimaging data of healthy older adults and patients neurodegenerative diseases.
 Data in this excel spreadsheet is ***NOT REAL*** data.